msolomon/argo/argo-js/README.md

-## argo-js
+# argo-js

 argo-js is the reference implementation of Argo.

 It includes a suite of test data that should be usable from other implementations (even in other languages).

-# TODO:

-- Add express.js middleware for encoding responses
+Tests may be run with `npm test` or `yarn test`.